Should You Buy or Rent Property in Dubai?

 Can I afford to buy a house?

 One way to determine if you should rent or buy is by calculating the price-to-rent ratio.
 It shows you the number of years the rent needs to be paid in order to buy the same property.
-Therefore, if the annual rent for a one bedroom apartment is AED 70,000 and the selling price is AED 600,000, the price/ratio will be 600,000 divided by 70,000, which is 8.57.
+Therefore, if the annual rent for a 1 bedroom apartments for sale in Dubai is AED 70,000 and the selling price is AED 600,000, the price/ratio will be 600,000 divided by 70,000, which is 8.57.
 But what does this actually mean?
 As suggested by US based real estate marketplace Trulia1, here are the guidelines to help you determine if you should rent or buy:

 - If the ratio is between 1 to 15, it’s better to buy than rent, which is applicable to our example above